Energy Account Payment Assistance (EAPA)

 to Thursday 9am-3pm

-We also have surplus fresh fruit and vegetables from Second Bite after 1 pm Mondays, Tuesdays
+We receive fresh fruit and vegetables from Second Bite after 12noon on Mondays, Tuesdays, Wednesdays

 Emergency food hampers are available for people in extreme circumstances.
 If you need emergency food assistance, please call us for an appointment on 4332 7450.